-1 See European Central Bank/ Single Supervisory Mechanism, Supervisory Banking Statistics, September 2017
+- 1 Gross loans grew 4% in H1 2018 from year-end 2017. - 2 Net interest margins were 151 bps in H1 2018. - 3 See European Central Bank/ Single Supervisory Mechanism, Supervisory Banking Statistics, September 2017 - 4 For supervisory authorities (European Central Bank and De Nederlandsche Bank) ING Groep is the main regulated entity for regulatory capital purposes - 5 The scorecard below shows ING Bank's Tangible Common Equity ratio instead of that of ING Groep, which is the regulated entity.
+The difference between the bank and the group ratios stems from €6 billion of accumulated reserves at the holding company level.
+Although part of this excess capital could be distributed to shareholders in the future, we do not expect this to happen in the short run as the future regulatory framework and supervisory requirements are not yet fully finalized (e.g. transposition of final Basel III rules in the EU, MREL requirements, etc.). - 6 TLAC requirements of 16% of RWAs from 2019 and 18% from 2022 plus a Capital Conservation buffer of 2.5% and a Systemic Risk buffer of 3%, based on current guidance

-- 2 For supervisory authorities (European Central Bank and De Nederlandsche Bank) ING Groep is the main regulated entity for regulatory capital purposes - 3 TLAC requirements of 16% of RWAs from 2019 and 18% from 2022 plus a Capital Conservation buffer of 2.5% and a Systemic Risk buffer of 3% - 4 ING announced, in November 2016, that ING Groep will be the group's designated resolution entity.
-This single-point of entry strategy has been approved by the European Single Resolution Board (SRB) in January 2017 - 5 This estimate assumes a stable portfolio and risk-weighted assets based on the current economic environment.
-Also, the estimate and does not take into account management actions as well as potential adjustments to Pillar 2, to model parameters (for instance, related to the targeted review of internal models, TRIM) or to the systemic risk buffer
+7 ING announced, in November 2016, that ING Groep will be the group's designated resolution entity.
+This single-point of entry strategy has been approved by the European Single Resolution Board (SRB) in January 2017

+- 8 This estimate assumes a stable portfolio and risk-weighted assets based on the current economic environment.
+Also, the estimate and does not take into account management actions as well as potential adjustments to Pillar 2, to model parameters (for instance, related to the targeted review of internal models, TRIM) or to the systemic risk buffer - $\underline{\mathbf{9}}\;$ Wholesale funding includes interbank borrowings and debt securities issued.

 © 2018 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.

-CREDIT RATINGS ISSUED BY MOODY'S INVESTORS SERVICE, INC. AND ITS RATINGS AFFILIATES ("MIS") ARE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MOODY'S PUBLICATIONS MAY INCLUDE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES.
+CREDIT RATINGS ISSUED BY MOODY'S INVESTORS SERVICE, INC. AND ITS RATINGS AFFILIATES ("MIS") ARE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT-LIKE SECURITIES, AND MOODY'S PUBLICATIONS MAY INCLUDE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES.
 MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL, FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS AND MOODY'S OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
-MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. CREDIT RATINGS AND MOODY'S PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND CREDIT RATINGS AND MOODY'S PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
-NEITHER CREDIT RATINGS NOR MOODY'S PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE.
+MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. CREDIT RATINGS AND MOODY'S PUBLICATIONS ARE NOT AND DO NOT PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND CREDIT RATINGS AND MOODY'S PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
+NEITHER CREDIT RATINGS NOR MOODY'S PUBLICATIONS COMMENT ON THE SUITABILITY OF AN INVESTMENT FOR ANY PARTICULAR INVESTOR.
+MOODY'S ISSUES ITS CREDIT RATINGS AND PUBLISHES MOODY'S PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE.
+HOLD ING, OR SAIF.